 A few months back, I wrote a short piece that caused a bit of a stir.
 Apparently “storing your kayak for the winter” didn’t resound well with many, especially those residing in more temperate regions (tongue in cheek of course).
-But the reality for many is that the idea of putting a kayak out of commission for a few months is unheard of because of either mild winters or the utilization paddling gear designed for cold weather paddling.
+But the reality for many is that the idea of putting a kayak out of commission for a few months is unheard of because of either mild winters or the utilization of paddling gear designed for cold weather paddling.
 I recouped some of the fury through a visual presentation highlighting cold weather paddling apparel and now, in an effort to continue this positive momentum, I’d like to offer some recommendations on kayaks that are ideal for paddling during the coldest months of the year.

-The concept actually, is simple — get a kayak with a combination of a higher freeboard (hull that remains out of the water while paddling) and elevated seat that will stay dry or a kayak with a cockpit that can be fully or partially covered by a skirt.
+The concept actually, is simple — get a kayak with a combination of a higher freeboard (hull that remains out of the water while paddling) and elevated seat that will stay dry or a sea kayak with a cockpit that can be fully or partially covered by a skirt.

 Native Watercraft Ultimate & Wilderness Systems Commander